Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 Understanding Pinworm Infections and Their Symptoms

 Pinworms, scientifically known as Enterobius vermicularis, are tiny parasitic worms that infect the human intestinal tract.
 They are most common among children but can affect people of all ages.
+According to the CDC overview of pinworm infection, children, household members, caregivers, and people in group-living or childcare settings are among the groups most often affected.
 The hallmark symptom of a pinworm infection is intense itching around the anus, which tends to worsen at night.
 This nocturnal itch happens because female pinworms migrate outside the anus to lay their eggs on the surrounding skin, irritating nerve endings.

 The itching can be relentless and disruptive, often leading to scratching that may cause secondary bacterial infections or skin irritation.
 Besides itching, some infected individuals experience restlessness or difficulty sleeping due to discomfort.
 Sometimes, you might even notice small white thread-like worms in your stool or around the anal area.

 Pinworm infections spread easily through contaminated hands, surfaces, bedding, and clothing.
-The eggs are microscopic but resilient and can survive on surfaces for up to two weeks.
+The eggs are microscopic but resilient and can survive on surfaces for about two to three weeks in suitable conditions.
 This makes hygiene and early detection crucial in preventing reinfection or spreading it to others.

 How Can I Tell If I Have Pinworms?
 Key Physical Signs